Nexus Install Guide Manage License Buy Now

 Step 3 — Open Your DAW

-1. Open your DAW (Reaper, Cubase, FL Studio, etc.).
+1. Launch your DAW (Reaper, Cubase, FL Studio, Studio One, Ableton Live, etc.).

-2. Run a plugin rescan if needed:
+2. Trigger a plugin rescan if it doesn't appear immediately:

 • Reaper: Options → Preferences → Plug-ins → VST → Re-scan